Best Free CRM Tools for Small Business 2026: 8 Top Picks Compared

 - Limited automation and reporting

-Verdict: Best for very small teams (1–2 people) or businesses that just want to try a CRM before committing.
-You'll likely outgrow the free plan quickly, but the paid tiers are reasonably priced when you do.
+Verdict: Best for very small teams (1–2 people) or businesses testing out a CRM before committing.
+You'll likely outgrow the free plan quickly, but paid tiers are reasonably priced when you do.

 #7.
 Insightly — Best for Project-Based Small Businesses

-Insightly sits at a unique intersection between CRM and project management.
+Insightly sits at a unique spot between CRM and project management.
 It's particularly useful for businesses where closing a deal kicks off a project — think agencies, consultants, and contractors.
-The free plan supports 2 users and gives you both CRM and basic project management features, which is a combination you genuinely don't find often at this price point (that price being $0).
+The free plan supports 2 users and gives you both CRM and basic project management features.
+That's a combination you genuinely don't find at this price point (which is free).

-The interface is clean, and the way it links contacts, deals, and projects together is well-implemented — not a bolt-on afterthought like you get with some tools.
-That said, Insightly hasn't innovated as aggressively as competitors like Freshsales in recent years, so it can feel a little static.
+The interface is clean, and the way it connects contacts, deals, and projects together is well-done — not a bolt-on afterthought like you get with some tools.
+That said, Insightly hasn't pushed as hard to innovate recently compared to competitors like Freshsales, so it can feel a little static.

 Key Features (Free Plan):